You might have seen the headlines on social media.

 In this case, the numbers are correct, but the presumed conclusions are not.

-Stevan Whitt, MD, an infectious disease doctor and chief clinical officer at MU Health Care, gets questions about these claims regularly, and he wants people to have the right information.
+Stevan Whitt, MD, an infectious disease doctor and chief medical officer at MU Health Care, gets questions about these claims regularly, and he wants people to have the right information.

 “This intentional misrepresentation is a powerful tactic to sow confusion among large groups of people,” Whitt said.